Skip navigation

 • Arrange costumes in order of use to facilitate quick-change procedures for performances.

-• Check the appearance of costumes on-stage and under lights in order to determine whether desired effects are being achieved.
+• Check the appearance of costumes on stage or under lights to determine whether desired effects are being achieved.

-• Clean and press costumes before and after performances, and perform any minor repairs.
+• Clean and press costumes before and after performances and perform any minor repairs.

-• Examine costume fit on cast members, and sketch or write notes for alterations.
+• Examine costume fit on cast members and sketch or write notes for alterations.

 • Recommend vendors and monitor their work.